Make an Appointment

 Sterilization

-Sterilization is an option for women who are sure they are done having children.
+Sterilization is an option for patients who are sure they are done having children.
 It is a minor surgical procedure that can be performed on both men and women:

 • Female sterilization — Also known as tubal ligation, this is a procedure done in the hospital under general anesthesia.
 Small incisions are made in the abdomen and the patient's Fallopian tubes are removed.
 This procedure is usually quick.
 The patient may go home the same day with pain medicine and a driver.

-• Male sterilization — Also known as a vasectomy, this is an outpatient procedure done on men in a clinic with pain medicine as needed.
+• Male sterilization — Also known as a vasectomy, this is an outpatient procedure done on men in a clinic with local pain medicine.
 Vasectomies are safer, faster and less expensive than tubal ligation.
-Although we do not provide this service at the Women's Options Center, we can help find a highly qualified provider for your partner.

 Resources